forrest79/deploy-php/readme.md

 ### Composer monorepo

 IF you're using monorepo for you applications, you need simple tool to prepare correct `composer.lock`.
-This is the simple one for repository that meets these requirements:
+This is the simple one for a repository that meets these requirements:
 - one shared global vendor directory with all libraries
-- more applications with local vendors, that on local development using the shared one and are installed on production
+- more applications with local vendors that on local development using the shared one and are installed on production

 > Be careful, using this tool is always performed update on the global composer!
 The next step is copy global composer to the local one and update is also performed here.
 After this is local vendor cleaned.